EXE-Official/EXEUbot/README.md

 ## Donate & Star

+> [!NOTE]
-This software is completely free and open-source.
+> This software is completely free and open-source.
 If you find it valuable, please consider making a donation and to star the repo to support our work.

 [![Star History Chart](https://api.star-history.com/svg?repos=EXE-Official/EXEUbot&type=Date)](https://star-history.com/#EXE-Official/EXEUbot&Date)